 How can women stop relationships from derailing their recovery?
 Here are a few tips:

-- Although discussing sex and relationships can be awkward, be honest and open so your treatment team can identify and address underlying intimacy issues during treatment for addiction.
-For many women, choosing a women-only recovery program can help them open up more easily and discuss intimacy issues, and allow them to focus more on their recovery.
+Although discussing sex and relationships can be awkward, honesty and openness can help your treatment team identify and address underlying intimacy issues.
+For many, a women-only recovery program can promote a sense of comfort and safety while discussing intimacy issues.

-- Seek ongoing counseling for intimacy issues to guard against relapse.
+It’s a good idea to set aside romantic relationships and sex during the first year of recovery so you can focus on healing.
+Ongoing counseling for intimacy issues can also guard against relapse.
 Many addiction treatment centers can customize aftercare programs, including resources to assist those who have problems with intimacy and relationships.

 For women recovering from addiction and relationship issues, maintaining sobriety depends on gaining insight into addictive behavior patterns around both of these issues.
 Counselors in a women’s addiction treatment center can help individuals identify triggers for relapse, including those related to relationships, and provide healthy coping mechanisms for dealing with them.

 Get Help from the Women’s Addiction Treatment Center at the Ranch

 Recovery Ranch is committed to providing holistic treatment for women who struggle with addiction and mental health issues.
 With a focus on gender-specific treatment, our staff works with each client to create an individualized treatment plan tailored specifically to their unique needs.
 Our compassionate team supports clients at every step of the path toward healing and long-term sobriety.
 If you or someone you know is struggling with addiction or mental health issues, please don’t hesitate to contact us at 1.844.876.7680 or fill out our online form.